The Current State of Autonomous Vehicle Insurance

 A Fast-Growing but Still-Evolving Market

-As of early 2026, the autonomous vehicle insurance market is expanding rapidly — but remains in its early stages.
-The global AV insurance market was valued at approximately $390 million in 2025 and is projected to reach over $1.15 billion by 2033, growing at a CAGR of 14.5%.
-North America currently leads with roughly 35% of global market share, with the U.S. accounting for over 60% of AV insurance pilots worldwide.
-A related autonomous vehicle insurance technology segment was separately valued at $3.9 billion in 2025 — expected to reach $7.8 billion by 2033 — reflecting the broader tech infrastructure surrounding AV risk assessment.
+As of mid-2026, the autonomous vehicle insurance market is expanding rapidly — but remains in its early, transitional stages.
+The global AV auto insurance market is now estimated at $7.2 billion in 2026, projected to reach $22.5 billion by 2032 at a compound annual growth rate (CAGR) of 20.8%.
+North America leads with roughly 35% of global market share, and the U.S. accounts for over 60% of AV insurance pilots worldwide.

-Despite this growth, Fitch Ratings cautions that autonomous vehicles won't have a meaningful impact on the broader insurance market for at least a decade, as adoption remains limited and liability frameworks are still evolving.
+Despite this growth, analysts caution that fully autonomous vehicles won't have a meaningful impact on the broader personal auto insurance market for at least a decade — adoption remains limited, and liability frameworks are still actively evolving.
 Most AV deployment is concentrated in geofenced urban areas at SAE Level 4 (high automation), with Waymo leading commercial robotaxi operations.
+Goldman Sachs projects that insurance costs per mile could fall from approximately $0.50 in 2025 to $0.23 by 2040 — a 50%+ reduction — though rising claim severity and litigation may keep overall market premiums growing modestly.

 Tesla and Cruise: Tesla's Full Self-Driving (FSD) system continues to operate at lower automation levels without widespread unsupervised robotaxi deployment.
-Cruise has remained largely inactive following prior safety incidents and pauses to paid services.
+Cruise has remained largely inactive following prior safety incidents and service pauses.

 The Regulatory Landscape

 The regulatory environment remains fragmented, with no unified federal framework yet in place.
 The SELF DRIVE Act of 2026 (H.R.
-7390), introduced by Rep. Bob Latta (R-OH) on February 5, 2026, has already advanced past the House Energy and Commerce Committee with a 12–11 vote.
-The bill strengthens NHTSA's authority over vehicles with automated driving systems (ADS), directs NHTSA to develop updated safety standards for ADS design and cybersecurity by September 30, 2027, and promotes uniform national rules to preempt state variations.
-If fully passed, it would also expand mandatory crash data transparency and support commercial AV testing.
-This marks Congress's third AV legislation attempt after failures in 2017 and 2021.
+7390), introduced by Rep. Bob Latta (R-OH) and Rep. Debbie Dingell as a bipartisan bill in February 2026, is still working through committee review.
+The bill strengthens NHTSA's authority over vehicles with automated driving systems (ADS), directs NHTSA to develop updated safety standards and cybersecurity guidelines, and promotes uniform national rules to preempt state variations.
+If fully passed, it would also mandate standardized crash data reporting, creating a National Automated Vehicle Safety Data Repository.
+This marks Congress's third AV legislation attempt after failures in 2017 and 2021 — though it has stronger bipartisan momentum than prior efforts and may advance as part of a broader 2026 Surface Transportation Reauthorization package.

 Emerging Insurance Models